 If the committee does not submit a challenge within the 40 day period, the Commission will then issue a final determination with the appropriate fine.
 The committee will then have 30 days to pay the fine or seek judicial review of the Commission’s final determination through a U.S. district court in the area where the committee or treasurer resides or conducts business.

-Committees may challenge the RTB finding and proposed fine by submitting a challenge with supporting documentation to the reviewing officer, who will make a recommendation to the Commission as to the final determination.
-Committees should carefully review the requirements of the three permissible defenses before submitting a challenge because the committee bears the burden of showing that a permissible defense is satisfied.
+Committees may challenge the RTB finding and proposed fine by submitting a challenge with supporting documentation to the Office of Administrative Review within 40 days of Commission's RTB finding.
+Committees should carefully review the requirements of the three permissible defenses before submitting a challenge, because the committee bears the burden of showing that a permissible defense is satisfied.
 A committee’s challenge must be based on one of the following permissible grounds to be considered by the Commission’s reviewing officer:

 The rule change for the “factual errors” defense does not create new defenses but simply recognizes the types of errors that the Commission has previously accepted as defenses in the AFP.
 The “extraordinary circumstances” defense is replaced by the “best efforts” defense.
 The revised rule states that the committee used best efforts to file in a timely manner if it:

 The Commission included some examples of circumstances that will and will not be considered “reasonably unforeseen” and “beyond the control” of the committee for purposes of this “best efforts" defense.
 Circumstances that will meet the “best efforts” defense include: